Conference Team

 • British comics, specifically DC Thomson.

 Chris is editor (along with Dr Julia Round and Dr Madeline B. Gangnes) of the peer-reviewed comics journal, Studies in Comics (Intellect Books).
+He is Secretary of the Scottish Word and Image Group, which researches aspects of the relationship between verbal and visual representation.
+Click here for contact details/profile

 Julia Round